Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 ### UV Workflow

+`uv` is like swapping your toolbox for a pit crew — built in Rust, lightning-fast, and fully automated.
+It doesn’t just install packages; it **builds your whole environment** in record time.
 Let’s now look at how `uv` fits into the core workflows of installing dependencies and managing virtual environments. `uv` combines both tasks into a single streamlined interface — automatically creating virtual environments, resolving dependencies, and managing packages via `pyproject.toml`.

 - To create a virtual environment:
 <pre> ```bash uv venv ``` </pre>